-A. Data tables include markup (e.g. tags or styles) that identifies row and column headers in a manner that is compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
-N/A Additional Information: No Assistive technology was used.
+A. Data tables include markup (e.g. tags or N/A styles) that identifies row and column headers in a manner that is compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
+Additional Information No Assistive technology was used Additional Information: No Assistive technology was used.